 SAP Mobile Banking will provide mobile banking for customers of Banco de Chile.
 The first phase of the project will provide similar functionality to the existing mobile banking application at the bank, plus a few additional features, namely the RedGiro feature.
 More features will be added in subsequent phases.

 The features to be included in the first phase are documented in separate ‘Use Case’ documents.

+SAP will deliver installable apps and a mobile web (WAP) interface.
+The installable apps will be provided only for Android and iOS.
+See section 6 below for more details about the deliverables.

 Out of scope